-MNR Cash Balance Plan Valuation Dates: January 1, 2020 January 1, 2019 January 1, 2019 January 1, 2018 Measurement Date: December 31, 2020 December 31, 2019 December 31, 2018 December 31, 2017 Actuarial cost method: Unit Credit Cost Unit Credit Cost Unit Credit Cost Unit Credit Cost Amortization method: One-year amortization of the unfunded liability, if any.
+MNR Cash Balance Plan Valuation Dates: January 1, 2021 January 1, 2020 January 1, 2019 January 1, 2019 Measurement Date: December 31, 2021 December 31, 2020 December 31, 2019 December 31, 2018 Actuarial cost method: Unit Credit Cost Unit Credit Cost Unit Credit Cost Unit Credit Cost Amortization method: One-year amortization of the unfunded liability, if any.
 One-year amortization of the unfunded liability, if any.
 One-year amortization of the unfunded liability, if any.
 One-year amortization of the unfunded liability, if any.
 Asset Valuation Method: Actuarial value equals market value.
-Salary increases: N/A N/A N/A N/A Actuarial assumptions: Discount Rate: 3.00% 3.50% 4.00% 4.00% Investment rate of return : 3.00%, net of investment expenses.
+Actuarial value equals market value.
+Actuarial value equals market value.
+Actuarial value equals market value.
+Salary increases: N/A N/A N/A N/A Actuarial assumptions: Discount Rate: 3.00% 3.00% 3.50% 4.00% Investment rate of return: 3.00%, net of investment expenses.
+3.00%, net of investment expenses.
 3.50%, net of investment expenses.
 4.00%, net of investment expenses.
-4.00%, net of investment expenses.
-Mortality: Based on experience of all MTA members reflecting mortality improvement on a generational basis using scale AA.
+Mortality: Based on experience of all MTA-sponsored pension plan members from January 1, 2015 - December 31, 2020 reflecting mortality improvement on a generational basis using Scale MP-2021 Based on experience of all MTA members reflecting mortality improvement on a generational basis using scale AA.
 Mortality assumption is based on an experience study for all MTA plans.
 Based on experience of all MTA members reflecting mortality improvement on a generational basis using scale AA.
 Mortality assumption is based on an experience study for all MTA plans.
 Based on experience of all MTA members reflecting mortality improvement on a generational basis using scale AA.
 Mortality assumption is based on a 2017 experience study for all MTA plans.
-Based on experience of all MTA members reflecting mortality improvement on a generational basis using scale AA.
-Mortality assumption is based on a 2017 experience study for all MTA plans.
-Pre-retirement: RP-2000 Employee Mortality Table for Males and Females with blue collar adjustments.
+Pre-retirement: RP-2000 Employee Mortality Table for Males and Females with blue collar adjustments, projected on a generational basis using Scale AA.
 RP-2000 Employee Mortality Table for Males and Females with blue collar adjustments.
 RP-2000 Employee Mortality Table for Males and Females with blue collar adjustments.
 RP-2000 Employee Mortality Table for Males and Females with blue collar adjustments.
-Post-retirement Healthy Lives: 95% of the rates from the RP- 2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
-95% of the rates from the RP- 2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
-95% of the rates from the RP- 2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
-95% of the rates from the RP- 2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
-Post-retirement Disabled Lives: N/A N/A N/A N/A Inflation/Railroad Retirement Wage Base: 2.25% 2.25% 2.50% 2.50% Cost-of-Living Adjustments: N/A N/A N/A N/A
+Post-retirement Healthy Lives: 95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females, noth projected on a generational basis using Scale AA.
+95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
+95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
+95% of the rates from the RP-2000 Healthy Annuitant mortality table for males with blue collar adjustments and 116% of the rates from the RP-2000 Healthy Annuitant mortality table for females.
+Post-retirement Disabled Lives: N/A N/A N/A N/A Inflation/Railroad Retirement Wage Base: 2.25% 2.25% 2.25% 2.50% Cost-of-Living Adjustments: N/A N/A N/A N/A